Favourited 36 times

-We are currently seeking help for July and August 2019 as we continue growing this unique project.
-We are looking for motivated individuals who want to participate in the creation of a new farm and gathering place and who are interested in learning about off-grid living, unlearning, and rewilding.
+We are currently seeking help for the early Spring 2020 season.
+We are looking for motivated individuals who want to participate in the building of a new farm and gathering place and who are interested in learning about off-grid living, unlearning, and rewilding.
 It will take many hands to see this vision succeed and we invite you to come and be a part of the journey!

 Feeding people and farming in deep relationship with the land is a mighty task, and one that requires a village to fully cultivate.
 We welcome you to come and be a part of this exciting endeavor!